dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

 * `get/updateScanSettings`: Configures the behavior of the recognizer which includes `duplicateForgetTime` and `intervalTime`, etc.

 * `updateRuntimeSettingsFromString`: Configures the recognizer engine with a built-in template or a template represented by a JSON string.
 This will override the previous RuntimeSettings.
+In our case, we use the template "video-passportMRZ" which is meant for reading the machine readable zone (MRZ) on a passport.
   > Note that templates starting with "video-" are only valid after a `CameraEnhancer` instance has been bound to this `LabelRecognizer` instance.

 #### Customize the UI